the3plet/cafe_menu-reactjs/README.md

 ## Free time project

 This was orginally created in HTML,CSS.
-Later converted to React.js Live Preview: https://mucafe.netlify.app/
+Later converted to React.js <br>
+Live Preview: https://mucafe.netlify.app/

 ### Clone and run